 Insuring Your New Car

 Insuring a new car can be expensive.
 Especially if you did not have car insurance before or had insurance on an older vehicle, you may suffer from sticker shock when you are given your first insurance quote.
 Coverage for new cars is more costly because it is typically more extensive than that on older vehicles.
-Other factors, such as your vehicle’s make, model, and engine size can also cause your insurance rates to be higher.
+Other factors, such as your vehicle’s make, model, warranty, and engine size can also cause your insurance rates to be higher.
 How much should you even spend?

 Fortunately, you do not have to accept the first insurance quote that you are given.
 Car owners today are becoming savvier and are learning that they can shop around for insurance.
 At Insure on the Spot, our friendly Chicago car insurance agents will compare rates for you and are committed to helping you find an affordable plan that meets your needs.